pavlo/coreos-docker-swarm-cluster/README.md

     > cd ./heatit; ./generate-configs.sh

-This will produce two files: `manager.yml` and `worker.yml` in the current directory.
+This will produce two files: `manager.yml` and `worker.yml` in `./heatit` directory.
 Use them to provision your boxes.
-If you use AWS EC2, you can insert the contents of the file with the UI:
+For example if AWS EC2 used, you can insert the contents of the file in the UI:

 ![EC2 Cloud Config](https://github.com/pavlo/coreos-docker-swarm-cluster/raw/develop/docs/images/cloud_config_aws_ec2.png)

 ### Node bootstrapping

-This is where all interesting things begin.
-When a node that has been provisioned with either `master.yml` or `worker.yml` cloud-config file, starts up, it runs a single systemd unit called *Cluster Bootstrap*.
+This is where all interesting things begin!
+When a node that has been provisioned with either `master.yml` or `worker.yml` cloud-config file, boots up, it runs a single systemd unit called *Cluster Bootstrap*.
 See its declaration in `./heatit/systemd-units/cluster-bootstrap.service`.
-This service is doing two actions:
+This service does two actions:

 1. Clones *this* GIT repository in to `/etc/coreos-docker-swarm-cluster` folder on the CoreOS node
 2. Executes `/etc/coreos-docker-swarm-cluster/bootstrap.sh` script

-This simple approach allows to easily change the node configuration, services etc without re-creating the node which in some circumstances would save tons of time.
-All one needed is just reboot the node and let it re-clone the repository and start from the boostrap routine scratch while maintaining etcd and swarm cluster belonging.
+This simple approach allows easily to change the node configuration, services etc without re-creating the node which in some circumstances would save tons of time.
+All one needs is just reboot the node and let it re-clone the repository and start the boostrap routine from scratch while maintaining etcd and swarm cluster belongings.

-So, the `/etc/coreos-docker-swarm-cluster/bootstrap.sh` script, in its turn, reads a list of systemd units and runs them in order on the node.
-For manager nodes it reads `./manager-systed-units.txt` file to get the list of units to run from.
+Then the `/etc/coreos-docker-swarm-cluster/bootstrap.sh` script, in its turn, reads a list of systemd units and runs them in order on the node.
+For the list of services to run on a *manager* nodes it reads `./manager-systed-units.txt` file.
 For worker nodes it reads `./worker-systemd-units.txt` file.

 so, given the following is the content of `./manager-systed-units.txt`: